digbmc/cwd-toolkit/index.md

 ---
 layout: home
-author_profile: false
+author_profile: false # Setting this to true will display the site author information specified in _config.yml in this page's sidebar.
 header:
     overlay_image: /assets/images/home.jpg  # Putting the path to an image here will replace the header image.
     image_description: "Describe your image here" # It is good practice to include an image desription as alt text.
-entries_layout: grid
+entries_layout: grid # Choose how to display posts.
+Options: grid, list.
-#classes: wide
+#classes: wide # Setting the class as wide will extend the page's content into the right margin.
 ---

 You can replace the text in this section with your own text such as an introduction to your site.